eclipse/vorto/docs/tutorials/describe_tisensor.md

 ### Prerequisite
 * [BoschID](https://accounts.bosch-iot-suite.com/) Account or [GitHub](https://github.com/)
+* You are a collaborator/owner of a namespace
 * Device you want to describe
 * Device Related specifications

 ### Let's get started